ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- sufficient  gas  to  meet  the  reasonable needs of its customers and of persons or corporations applying for new or additional gas  service,  to require such corporation to immediately discontinue the supplying of gas
- S. 2016--A  10

- to  additional  customers  or of supplying additional service to present customers, for such purpose or purposes as  may  be  designated  by  the commission,  or  to  customers using gas for a purpose prohibited by the commission  pursuant  to  this  act,  and that upon the finding that the supply of gas available is  and  will  be  insufficient  to  supply  the demands  of  all consumers receiving service, to require such gas corpo- ration to curtail or discontinue  service  to  any  or  all  classes  of customers  of  such  gas  corporation.
+ sufficient  gas  to  meet  the  reasonable needs of its customers and of persons or corporations applying for new or additional gas  service,  to require such corporation to immediately discontinue the supplying of gas to  additional  customers  or of supplying additional service to present customers, for such purpose or purposes as  may  be  designated  by  the commission,  or  to  customers using gas for a purpose prohibited by the commission pursuant to this act, and that  upon  the  finding  that  the supply  of  gas  available  is  and  will  be insufficient to supply the demands of all consumers receiving service, to require such  gas  corpo- ration  to  curtail  or  discontinue  service  to  any or all classes of customers of such gas corporation.
 In  imposing  such  a  direction  or requirement,  the  commission shall give consideration first to existing domestic uses and uses deemed to  be  necessary  by  the  commission  to protect  public health and safety and to avoid undue hardship [and shall be limited to the period of the emergency provided that the  gas  corpo- ration  affected  shall  make such restriction, curtailing or discontin- uance applicable to all customers or applicants for service  in  a  like class.
 If the commission determines that good cause exists for supplying service  to  additional customers or for supplying additional service to some existing customers, notwithstanding the curtailment  or  discontin- uance  of  service  to other existing customers, it shall, to the extent feasible, allocate gas with equal priority to new or additional domestic uses of gas and commercial or industrial  processes  which  require  gas because  there  is  no practical substitute for it in such proportion as the commission determines to be reasonable.
 Provided that  the  commis- sion  shall be permitted, after public hearing, to authorize any natural gas produced from lands under the waters of Lake Erie  to  be  used  for process  or  feedstock  requirements].
 The  commission is authorized to adopt such rules, regulations and orders as are necessary or appropriate to carry out these delegated powers.
+ S. 2016--B  11

   3. In carrying out the delegated powers provided for in this  section, the commission shall, to the extent practicable, determine and establish gas conservation measures or standards, INCLUDING ENERGY EFFICIENT ELEC- TRIFICATION  OF GAS END USES.
 The commission may require compliance with such measures or standards as a condition of receiving service.
   4. THE COMMISSION SHALL DETERMINE CONDITIONS UNDER WHICH NEW OR ADDI- TIONAL GAS SERVICE IS WARRANTED NOTWITHSTANDING  THE  NEED  TO  CONSERVE